Non-trivial bundles and Algebraic Classical Field Theory: Observables

 taking the first derivative and integrating by parts yields

 setting

-we see that the integral kernel of the first derivative in $\varphi$ of \eqref{genLag1}, $\lambda_{f,\varphi}^{(1)}[0]$, belongs to $\Gamma^{\infty}\left(M\leftarrow (\varphi^{*}VB)' \right) $.
-This last example is important because it shows that functionals obtained by integration of pull-backs of $m$-forms $\lambda$ are essentially microlocal.
-One could ask whether the converse can hold, i.e. if all microlocal functionals have this form; the answer will be given in Proposition \ref{mulocchar}.
-We now give characterizations for locality and microlocality.
+we see that the integral kernel of the first derivative in $\varphi$ of \eqref{eq_1_gen_Lag_1}, $\lambda_{f,\varphi}^{(1)}[0]$, belongs to $\Gamma^{\infty}\left(M\leftarrow \varphi^{*}VB' \otimes \Lambda_m(M)\right) $.
+For generic orders $r\neq 1$, multiple integration by parts will yield the desired result, for details on those calculations see \cite[Chapter 6]{fati}.
+This last example is important because it shows that functionals obtained by integration of pull-backs of $m$-forms $\lambda$ are microlocal.
+One could ask whether the converse can hold, \textit{i.e.} if all microlocal functionals have this form; this matter will be further analysed in Proposition \ref{porop_1_muloc_charachterization}.